Leaving home as a young person

 - what housing options are available for young people

 There is help and support available.
 Try to find someone you trust to talk to, such as friends, extended family such as an aunt or uncle, or a teacher at your school or college.
-If the situation becomes worse, see if there is a place you can go to for a night or two to let everyone cool down.
+If the situation becomes worse, see if there's a place you can go for a night or two to let everyone cool down.

 We may be able to provide mediation in your home with your family to talk about the problems.
 Remember, no matter how bad things may seem, if you leave home without preparation, you may find yourself in an even worse situation.
 You may also find it difficult to continue with your education.